Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 127 Hours

-I feel in love with this movie the first time I watched it.
+I fell in love with this movie the first time I watched it.
 Not only because it is a harrowing story of perseverance and survival, but the story takes place in the canyon country of Southern Utah.
-This movie tells the story of Aron Ralston’s quest to survive for six days after his arm gets trapped under a boulder while canyoning in Southern Utah’s slot canyons.
+This movie tells the story of Aron Ralston’s quest to survive for six days after his arm gets trapped under a boulder while canyoneering in Southern Utah’s slot canyons.
 This movie will keep you on the edge of your seat and will quickly become one of your top outdoor adventure movies to watch to inspire yourself.

 The Way